-Unlike in previous years, shops, restaurants, bars, cafes and games throughout Hyde Park's Winter Wonderland in 2018-2019 accept contactless card payments, as well as cash.
-You can also pay for Winter Wonderland rides via contactless payment or using tokens, which are available at the token booths dotted around the site.
+Shops, restaurants, bars, cafes and games throughout Hyde Park's Winter Wonderland accept contactless card payments, as well as cash.
+You can also pay for Winter Wonderland rides via contactless payment or by using tokens, which are available at the token booths dotted around the site.

 4. Take the kids

 This family-friendly attraction has rides galore to keep children of all ages happy.
 There are gentle rides and attractions for children as young as two, with thrilling rollercoasters for teens.
 Most of the festival site is buggy-friendly and there are baby-changing facilities at various toilets.

-Enjoy many activities with the little ones, including Winter Wonderland ice skating, Zippo's Christmas Circus, Peter Pan on Ice, The Snowman Experience, Teletubbies Christmas Show and The Magical Ice Kingdom presents The Secret Forest.
+Winter Wonderland 2019 activities with the little ones will include: ice skating, Zippo's Christmas Circus, Paddington on Ice, Mr Men and Little Miss – The Show and The Magical Ice Kingdom presents A Christmas Carol.

 5. Wrap up warm

 It can get pretty chilly in the winter months and since the festival is an open-air event, we'd recommend wearing a hat, scarf, gloves and a warm coat.
-This is especially important if you're visiting Bar Ice or The Magical Ice Kingdom presents The Secret Forest, chilled to a frosty -10C (14F)... brrr!
+This is especially important if you're visiting Bar Ice or The Magical Ice Kingdom presents A Christmas Carol, chilled to a frosty -10C (14F)... brrr!
 But, if you're feeling cold, you're never far away from a mulled wine or a hot chocolate.

 6. Spot famous faces

-As one of London's most popular Christmas attractions, Winter Wonderland also attracts stars from the worlds of music, fashion, film and more, as well as members of the Royal Family.
+As one of London's most popular Christmas attractions, Winter Wonderland also attracts stars from the worlds of music, fashion, film, as well as members of the Royal Family.
 Top celebrity spots over the years have included the Duchess of Cambridge with Prince George, members of One Direction, Cara Delevingne, Naomi Campbell, Chris Martin, Rod Stewart, Tom Cruise and Tim Burton.
 So make sure to keep your eyes peeled on your next visit!

 7. Live the high life

-Take a flight on Winter Wonderland's Giant Observation Wheel and soar 60m (200ft) above the ground in a comfy pod, while gazing across the London skyline.
-To make the 15-minute experience extra special, hire a private pod, which holds up to six people.
+Take a flight on Winter Wonderland's Giant Observation Wheel and soar 60 metres (200ft) above the ground in a comfy pod, while gazing across the London skyline.
+To make the 15-minute experience extra special, hire a private pod which holds up to six people.